caldecid/age_niche_position/README.md

-# Age-Dependent Niche Position and Specialization in Neotropical Vertebrates
+# Age-related Niche Position and Specialization in Neotropical Vertebrates

 This repository contains **R scripts, functions, and data** used to replicate the analyses from the manuscript *“Age-Dependent niche Position and specialization in Neotropical vertebrates.”*